-Information limit: corresponds to the highest spatial frequency still appreciably transmitted to the intensity spectrum.
+Information limit Information limit: corresponds to the highest spatial frequency still appreciably transmitted to the intensity spectrum.
 This resolution is related to the finest detail that can actually be seen in the image (which however is only interpretable using image simulation).
 For a thin specimen, such limit is determined by the cut-off of the transfer function due to spread of focus and beam convergence (usually taken at $1/e^2$ or at zero).

-These damping effects are represented by $E{\Delta}$ or $E{tc}$ a temporal coherency envelope (caused) by chromatic aberrations, focal and energy spread, instabilities in the high tension and objective lens current), and $E{\alpha}$ or $E{sc}$ is the spatial coherency\envelope (caused by the finite incident beam convergence, i.e., the beam is not fully parallel).
+These damping effects are represented by $E{\Delta}$ or $E{tc}$ a temporal coherency envelope (caused by chromatic aberrations, focal and energy spread, instabilities in the high tension and objective lens current), and $E{\alpha}$ or $E{sc}$ is the spatial coherency\envelope (caused by the finite incident beam convergence, i.e., the beam is not fully parallel).
 The Information limit goes well beyond point resolution limit for FEG microscopes (due to high spatial and temporal coherency).
-For the microscopes with thermionic electron sources (LaB6 and W), the info limit usually coincides with the point resolution. $\setminus$
+For the microscopes with thermionic electron sources (LaB6 and W), the info limit usually coincides with the point resolution.
 The use of FEG sources minimises the loss of spatial coherence.
 This helps to increase the information limit resolution in the case of lower voltage ( $\leq 200 \text{ kV}$ ) instruments, because in these cases the temporal coherence does not usually play a critical role.
 However the point resolution is relatively poor due to the oscillatory behavior of the CTF.
 On the other hand, with higher voltage instruments, due to the increased brightness of the source, the damping effects are always dominated by the spread of focus and FEG sources do not contribute to an increased information limit resolution.
-73

-Phase-contrast transfer function at Scherzer's defocus

-The point-spread function describes the effect of the aberrations of the objective lens in real space as $PSF(r) = FT^{-1}[WTF(q)]$ , i.e. the inverse Fourier transform of the +1 wave-transfer function $WTF(q) = E^{sc}(q)E^{tc}(q)\exp(-i\chi(q))$ , defined in Fourier space with coordinates q.

-Damping of the Fourier components is described by the envelope functions $E{sc}(q)$ and $E{tc}(q)$ resulting from deficiencies of spatial and temporal coherence.
+Phase-contrast transfer function at Scherzer's defocus The point-spread function describes the effect of the aberrations of the objective lens in real space as $i.ePSF(r) = FT^{-1}[\overline{W}TF(q)],$ transform of the wave-transfer function defined in Fourier space $wWTF(q) = E^{sc}(q)E^{tc}(q)\exp(-i\chi(q)),$ Damping of the Fourier components is described by the envelope functions $E{sc}(\mathbf{q})$ and $E{tc}(\mathbf{q})$ resulting from deficiencies of spatial and temporal coherence.
 They damp destroy information, in particular, of the high spatial frequencies.
 The arising limit is called the information limit. (q = k)

 The imaginary part of the wave-transfer function (WTF) basically characterizes the contrast transfer from a phase-object to the image intensity.
 The oscillations restrict the interpretable resolution (Scherzer resolution) to below the highest spatial frequency transferred $\mathbf{q}{max}$ . $\mathbf{q}{max}$ is called the information limit given by the envelope functions $E{sc}$ and $E{tc}$ of the restricted spatial and temporal coherence.

-Phase contrast and information limit

-Point Resolution (or Point-to-Point, or Directly Interpretable Resolution) of a microscope corresponds to the to the point when the CTF first crosses the k-axis:

-$$k = 0.67 C^{1/4} \lambda^{3/4}$$

-Phase contrast images are directly interpretable only up to the point resolution (Scherzer resolution limit).
+Lichte H et al. Phil.
+Trans.
+R. Soc.
+A 2009;367:3773-3793 Phase contrast and information limit Point Resolution (or Point-to-Point, or Directly Interpretable Resolution) of a microscope corresponds to the to the point when the CTF first crosses the k-axis: $k = 0.67 C^{1/4} \lambda^{3/4}$ Phase contrast images are directly interpretable only up to the point resolution (Scherzer resolution limit).
 If the information limit is beyond the point resolution limit, one needs to use image simulation software to interpret any detail beyond point resolution limit.
 Information limit goes well beyond point resolution limit for FEG microscopes (due to high spatial and temporal coherency).
 For the microscopes with thermionic electron sources (LaB6 and W), the info limit usually coincides with the point resolution.